alephium/docs/docs/project/FAQ.md

 ## Exchanges

-### How long does it takes for deposits to show up on exchanges?
+### How long does it take for deposits to show up on exchanges?

 Currently, 120 confirmations are needed for deposits, which is around 2hours (120 blocks \* block time 64s).
 PoW chains usually require a higher number of confirmation to ensure sufficient security.
 For reference, it is still around 1 hour for Bitcoin.